 - You will get a testimony before your trial.
 During a DMV hearing, your lawyer can use a subpoena to get evidence from the officer who arrested you.
 This is a good chance for your lawyer to look for any weak spots or inconsistencies in the officer’s story so they can be more prepared for your trial.

 - There’s an increased chance of keeping your license.
-If the DMV hearing goes well, you could avoid losing your license at all, which is one less thing to worry about during the case.
+If the DMV hearing goes well, you could avoid losing your license, which is one less thing to worry about during the case.

 Your Criminal Proceeding